 Kokado is Auckland’s first organic coffee roaster.
 They have been roasting coffee for 12 years and supplied many of the cafes we frequented around the city.
-The Kokado cafe is located about 10 minutes from the centre of Auckland, in Grey Lynn.
+Postal Service, one of the Kokado cafes is located about 10 minutes from the centre of Auckland, in Grey Lynn.

 Love coffee?
 Read more about the latest healthy coffee trends here.

-Best Healthy Cafes in Auckland
+The Best Cafes in Auckland for Health-Conscious Travellers

 The menu is a good mix of healthy and naughtier options, all with a comfort food feel.
 I had the Henhouse Raid (creamy scrambled eggs with homemade chutney, bacon and toast – I ordered the gluten-free bread which was good).
 The Hubby ordered the Mince on Toast and added a poached egg.
 He practically licked the plate clean.

 This cosy corner cafe in Devonport offered us a delicious escape on a drizzly Sunday morning.
 It was busy with the weekend crowd, hugging steaming cups of tea and coffee in the space that resembled a country home; decorated with locally crafted ceramics, fresh flowers, bowls of vegetables and an eclectic mix of furniture.

-Raw, Vegan and Vegetarian
+Raw, Vegan and Vegetarian Cafes in Auckland

 Walking into The Raw Kitchen is like stepping straight into a Pinterest ‘interiors inspiration’ board.
 White subway tiles, industrial style lighting and pops of pastel make it a lovely, light and welcoming space.

 Little Bird Kitchen serves raw, organic food in a beautiful setting.
 Exposed brick walls, high ceilings, and artful light fittings make the Ponsonby space somewhere you want to spend a little time brewing ideas over a freshly brewed cuppa.
 There is no shortage of tea options either.
-The lower fructose smoothie blends caught my eye too, but just try to resist one of the amazing raw cakes on display!
+The lower fructose smoothie blends caught my eye too, but just try to resist one of the amazing raw cakes on display.

 Healthy Takeaways Auckland

 It’s a one-stop organic shop right in the heart of the Ponsonby Central selling fruit and vegetables, flowers, pantry supplies and anything else you might need to whip up a healthy meal in your AirBnb.
 You can grab a fresh juice or smoothie to take away from the smoothie station too.

 A cute cart overflowing with gorgeous organic herbs and vegetables was the first thing that caught my eye at Huckleberry Belmont.
 We were driving past and we had to pull in for a browse.
-The store is clean, cute and particularly well stocked for its size with everything from allergy friendly pantry essentials to skin care products and Kokado organic coffee to take away.
+The store is clean, cute and particularly well-stocked for its size with everything from allergy-friendly pantry essentials to skincare products and Kokado organic coffee to take away.

 El Sizzling Chorizo is the spot for meat lovers.
 The Argentinian barbecue restaurant serves up sizzling meat straight from the coals with vegetables, salad and chimichurri on the side.

-Date night?
-Go to Baduzzi.
-The Italian restaurant has built their menu under the banner “Food for the People” and also takes a nose-to-tail approach.
-Meatballs (polpette) are their signature, so we shared the Wild red deer meatballs, portobello mushroom with parsnip crema, we also tried the Sardinian style octopus w poached pork tongue & heirloom salsa rossa and the Buttered maltagliati with duck & porcini ragu, buttercup & pickled black walnuts.
+This is not a venue for vegetarians.
+Meatballs (polpette) are their signature, so we shared the Wild red deer meatballs, portobello mushroom with parsnip crema.
+We also tried the Sardinian style octopus with poached pork tongue and heirloom salsa rossa and the Buttered maltagliati with duck & porcini ragu, buttercup & pickled black walnuts.

 Skye is the founder and editor-in-chief of The Fit Traveller.

-Skye is a journalist, writer, photographer, intrepid traveller and a passionate advocate for helping others reach optimal health and wellness.
+She is a journalist, writer, photographer, intrepid traveller and a former personal trainer with a passion for helping others reach optimal health.